dwyl/learn-nightwatch/README.md

-> <small>**Note**: while the Nightwatch docs instruct to install _globally_ (`-g`), we _prefer_ to always install devDependencies _locally_ to the project and list them _explicitly_ in `package.json` so it's _clear_ to everyone viewing/using the project what is required to run the tests. </small>
+> <small>**Note**: while the Nightwatch docs instruct to install _globally_ (`-g`), we _prefer_ to always install devDependencies _locally_ to the project and list them _explicitly_ in `package.json` so it's _clear_ to everyone viewing/using the project _exactly_ which version is required to run the tests. </small>

 #### Selenium (_Web Driver_) Standalone Server